huggingface/blog/deploy-tfserving-kubernetes.md

 want.
 Under `containers`, you specify the Docker image URI the deployment will use.
 The current resource utilization gets monitored by setting the allowed bounds of the `resources` for the container.
-It can let HPA (discussed later) decide to scale up or down the number of containers. `requests.cpu` is the minimal amount of CPU resources to make the container work correctly set by operators.
+It can let Horizontal Pod Autoscaler (discussed later) decide to scale up or down the number of containers. `requests.cpu` is the minimal amount of CPU resources to make the container work correctly set by operators.
 Here 800m means 80% of the whole CPU resource.
 So, HPA monitors the average CPU utilization